Lina Jamil Karam

 Lina J. Karam is a Lebanese-American electrical and computer engineer and inventor.
 She is an IEEE Fellow.
 Her areas of work span digital signal processing, image/video processing, compression/coding and transmission, computer vision, machine learning/deep learning, perceptual-based visual processing, and automated mobility.
 She served as an expert delegate of the ISO/IEC JTC1/SC29 Committee (Coding of audio, picture, multimedia and hypermedia information) and participated in JPEG/MPEG standardization activities.
-She served as expert consultant in matters related to Intellectual Property (IP)/Patent Litigation, Image/Video Compression and Streaming, Image/Video Processing, Computer Vision, Machine Learning, and Autonomous Driving.
+She served as expert consultant in matters related to Intellectual Property/Patent Litigation, Image/Video Compression and Streaming, Image/Video Processing, Computer Vision, Imaging, Artificial Intelligence, Machine Learning, Robotics and Autonomous Driving.

 Education

 Lina J. Karam received a Bachelor of Engineering from the American University of Beirut in 1992, as well as MS and PhD degrees in Electrical Engineering from the Georgia Institute of Technology in 1995.
 Her PhD supervisor is James H. McClellan.
 As part of her PhD work, she introduced a new function approximation theory that enabled the development of a new efficient algorithm for the design of optimal equiripple digital Finite-Impulse Response (FIR) filters with arbitrary magnitude and phase responses.
 She also developed theory and algorithms for the efficient design of multi-dimensional complex-valued FIR filters with arbitrary magnitude and phase responses.
 Her seminal work on digital filtering has been widely adopted by engineers, scientists, and researchers for the development of improved applications and products in various signal processing, telecommunications, electromagnetic, and biomedical applications, including geophysical processing, magnetic resonance imaging, low-delay filtering, channel equalization, and antenna design, among others.
-Dr. Karam’s digital filter design algorithm has been integrated in the MATLAB Signal Processing Toolbox (as the cfirpm function).
+Dr. Karam's digital filter design algorithm has been integrated in the MATLAB Signal Processing Toolbox (as the cfirpm function).